vespCV/gv2-esp32/documentation/swift-yolo.md

 Models uploaded via SenseCraft **include UART1 support built in**.
 This means:

 - The Grove Vision AI V2 can send detection results to the ESP32-S3
-- LED indicators on the ESP32-S3 will work with this setup
-- Full integration with the ESP32-S3 is supported

-After verifying the model works correctly via the SenseCraft preview, you can connect the Grove Vision AI V2 to the ESP32-S3 according to the [Connection Diagram](connection_diagram.md).
+- After verifying the model works correctly via the SenseCraft preview, you can connect the Grove Vision AI V2 to the ESP32-S3 according to the [Connection Diagram](connection_diagram.md).

 ---